 The unwritten law of the island

 Water is a treasure, but the island doesn't always treat it that way.
-Unlimited pools, lush green golf courses and a tourism industry that knows no rest - how does that fit together?
-Perhaps this water shortage is a small wake-up call that reminds us that nature also has its limits on Mallorca.
+Unlimited pools, lush green golf courses and a tourism industry that knows no rest - how does this fit in with the water supply in the island's capital, Palma?
+Perhaps this water shortage is a small wake-up call, reminding us that nature has its limits on Mallorca too.

 0 Comments